-Remember to check for updates to the Form I-9 list, which happen periodically, to ensure you are always using the most up-to-date document.
+Remember to check for updates to the Form I-9 list to ensure you are always using the most up-to-date document.
+Checking for updates every six months is recommended.

-Since the security features in most government documents have improved significantly over recent years, US Customs and Border Protection (CBP) officers have noted an increasing trend of legitimate/genuine documents being presented by imposters at major airports.
+Since the security features in most government documents have improved significantly over recent years, CBP officers have noted an increasing trend of legitimate/genuine documents being presented by imposters at major airports.
 The types of fraudulent or deceptive identity issues experienced by local CBP are often an indicator of what the credentialing office may experience as well.